 Each chakra has a specific function and corresponds to specific glands, organs, nerves, muscles, and facets of our emotional, psychological, and spiritual being.
 Imbalances within the chakras refer to these energy centers being either excessive or deficient in terms of their energy input and output.
 These imbalances can effect the areas that correspond to that chakra and may lead to illness, chronic pain, injury or dis-ease.

 Energy flows into the chakras two ways.
 Firstly, upward from the base of our spine, through the Root Chakra, and secondly, from above, entering our Crown Chakra and flowing down.
 When a chakra along the central channel, or Sushumna Nadi, is functioning suboptimally, energy flow to the rest of the chakras is also effected.
 Often times when one chakra is excessive another chakra will become deficient or vise versa in an attempt for the energy body to achieve overall balance.
 But this coping mechanism of matching one imbalance with a counter imbalance isn't truly helpful or healing.
 When all of the chakras are open and balanced the body radiates health and we feel centered, at peace, and enjoy a deep sense of well being on all levels.

 The Crown Chakra

 Location: Top of the head

-Physical Correspondence: Upper skull, cerebral cortex, the nervous system and brain.
+Physical Correspondence: Upper skull, cerebral cortex, Pineal gland, and the nervous system